postcss/sugarss/README.md

 ### SugarSS to SugarSS

-Sometimes we use PostCSS not to build CSS, but to fix source file.
+Sometimes we use PostCSS not to build CSS, but to fix source files.
 For example, to sort properties by [postcss-sorting].

-For this cases, use `syntax` option, instead of `parser`:
+For this cases use the `syntax` option, instead of `parser`:

 ```js
 gulp.task('sort', function () {